Coalition for College

 The Coalition for College, formerly the Coalition for Access, Affordability, and Success (CAAS), is an American nonprofit organization that runs the Coalition Application, a U.S. college application platform.
-It was founded in 2015, and says it aims to provide a holistic application that assists disadvantaged students.
+It was founded in 2015, aiming to provide a holistic application that assists disadvantaged students.
 Its main competitor is the more widely used Common Application.

+History

+The Coalition launched with 83 member schools in 2016, which were required to meet a set of criteria for selectivity and access.
+56 institutions used it in its first year.To be a member, schools have to meet certain graduation requirements across demographic, along with other criteria.

+As of 2019, approximately 150 institutions offered it.

-Coalition Application process
+Application process

-Students who apply via the Coalition Application create a portfolio about themselves, starting as early as 9th grade.